Retail

 70 per cent of disabled people will not return to a business after receiving a poor customer service.

-(Source: Purple Tuesday campaign)
+Source: Purple Tuesday website

 Sight Loss Council members stood in a line with a retailer facing the camera and smiling in a supermarket where they have been assessing the accessibility of product packaging.
 Three members are holding navigation canes.